Sex & Sexuality

 Welcome, and thank you for being here.

 As a public school teacher for over a decade I am using that learning and education toward a career path in sex education, coaching, counselling, and consulting.
 I hold a Master Degree in Education and a teaching degree both from the University of British Columbia and am completing the educational and supervision requirements to be a Registered Clinical Counsellor and Sex Therapist.
 I work with Queen’s University as both an instructor and course writer in the Faculty of Education and have a private practice that provides client support around sex education and personal development.
-As well, I coordinate a group of interdisciplinary professionals in a community practice of care who educate adults on topics within sexual health for their own learning and as a way to show up better for the youth in their lives.

 My approach is educationally grounded, non clinical, does not seek or attempt to diagnose or pathologize, and is trauma and justice informed.
 I will continue to work toward decolonized and anti-racist practices and am well versed in topics of consent, 2S/LGBTQIA+, pleasure, body sovereignty, gender, identity, advanced practices, and sex education at all levels.